Melos Bajrami

-Melos Bajrami (born 29 September 2001) is a professional footballer who plays as a centre-back for Albanian Kategoria Superiore side Vllaznia Shkodër.
+Melos Bajrami (born 29 September 2001) is a professional footballer who plays as a centre-back for Slovak side Spartak Trnava.
 Born in Macedonia, he opted to represent Kosovo at the international level.

 Club career

 Skënderbeu Korçë

 On 11 January 2021, Bajrami joined Kategoria Superiore side Skënderbeu Korçë.
 Five days later, he made his debut in a 1–2 home defeat against Partizani Tirana after being named in the starting line-up.

 Shkupi

 On 1 July 2022, Bajrami joined Macedonian First League side Shkupi.
 His debut with Shkupi came four days later in the 2022–23 UEFA Champions League first qualifying round against Lincoln Red Imps after coming on as a substitute at 59th minute in place of Renaldo Cephas.
 On 13 August 2022, Bajrami made his league debut in a 2–1 home win against Makedonija Ǵorče Petrov after being named in the starting line-up.

+In 2026, he signed for Spartak Trnava.

 International career

 Bajrami was eligible to represent three countries on international level, either Australia, Kosovo or North Macedonia.
 On 15 March 2021, he received a call-up from Kosovo national under-21 team for the friendly matches against Qatar U23 but did not appear.